Debunking Common Myths and Facts About Eating Disorders

 Myth 1: Disordered eating is always obvious.

-Fact: Disordered eating behaviors can be subtle and may not always be immediately apparent to others.
-It's essential to recognize that individuals struggling with disordered eating may not fit stereotypes or show visible signs of their struggles.
+Fact: Disordered eating can be subtle and may not be immediately apparent to others.
+Many individuals do not fit stereotypes or show visible signs of their struggles.

 Myth 2: Only young women experience disordered eating.